Sleep and Dreams: The Greatest Cosmic Gift

 - A sleep-supportive bedroom - This means removing possible distractions like your iPhone or iPad and ensure these devices are on silent, or better still, placed in another room when you retire for the night.
 Open windows, turn off A/C and allow fresh air to circulate or use a fan if you have no windows.
 By doing this, you'll be breathing electrified air at night to help clear the bronchioles and keep your respiratory system healthy

 - Essential Oils - Lightly spraying your room or pillow with essential oils like Lavender to calm your nervous system.
 Additionally, soaking in a warm bath or placing a few drops of Lavender into a diffuser and setting it next to your bedside table will settle and relax you so that you'll sleep and dream like a baby.
+Learn more in the blog, How to Sleep Better With Essential Oils.
 A favourite tried and tested blend for deep sleep is Lavender Peace Restful Blend...